 Thick and rich noodle soup made with beef (or chicken), dark soy broth, herbs, bean sprouts, and sometimes fried garlic or crispy toppings.
 You can usually find halal versions that avoid pork.

-Non-Halal Dishes in Hat Yai (If You Eat Pork)
+Non‑Halal Local Eats (If You Eat Pork)

 If you’re not following halal, Hat Yai also offers pork-heavy street food that’s rich, spicy, and comforting.
 Here’s a roundup of the best ones: